Time: March 21, 2017 from 6:30pm to 8:30pm

 Contrary to common belief, the traditional waterfall method of running projects is alive and well.
 So what are the unique benefits of using Traditional, Scrum, Lean, Kanban approaches to projects ?
 Why is one approach better than another for a given project or organization ?

-In his session, Bob will discuss the benefits and challenges of each technique, the situations when one technique may fit better than the others, and offer suggestions on how to get started if you want to experiment with another technique.
+Bob discusses the benefits and challenges of each technique, the situations when one technique fits better than another.

 Bob Marini ( MBA, MS, PMP, CSM) has 30+ years in IT and 11 years in Agile, Scrum and Kanban.

-As Developer, R&D Manager, Testing Mgr and Implementor, he has leveraged these roles into being PartTime Faculty at Penn State Great Valley. http://greatvalley.psu.edu/professional-development/non-credit-certificates-and-courses/agile-business-analysis
+As Developer, R&D Manager, Testing Mgr and Implementor, he is also a PartTime Faculty member at Penn State Great Valley. http://greatvalley.psu.edu/professional-development/non-credit-certificates-and-courses/agile-business-analysis

-Cerner has offered to host this at their facility where we will have two separate ballrooms.
+Cerner has offered to host this at their facility in two separate ballrooms.
 We will split into two groups after we share our pizza and our mingle time.
 Food sponsor for this event is www.IntePros.com

 Part 1 was Joel Chew - Introduction to Lean Concepts